mentalisttraceur/exec0/README.md

 `exec0` uses [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html)
 for its version numbers, so the output contains the semver version number.

-Note that the output also contains the name of the program, `exec0`, so that if it's installed under a different name, you know what it is and _where it came from_ (this means that I'd appreciate it if other implementations/projects not part of this repo that might be installed as `exec0` used some other string instead, unless you were using the name first or become much more widely used).
+Note that the output also contains the name of the program, `exec0`, so that even if it's installed under a different name, you know it is `exec0`.
+(this means that I'd appreciate it if other implementations/projects not part of this repo that might be installed as `exec0` used some other string instead, unless you were using the name first or become much more widely used).

-You are guaranteed that the _first_ word of the _first_ line of version output is the name of the project (in this case, `exec0`), and the _second_ word of the _first_ line of the output is the semver version number.
+You are guaranteed that the *first* word of the *first* line of version output is the name of the project (in this case, `exec0`), and the *second* word of the *first* line of the output is the semver version number.

-Future-safe scripts should not assume that the current output contents will be the _only_ output.
+Future-safe scripts should not assume that the current output contents will be the *only* output.
 A future change may add additional version information to the output.
 See the examples section for how you can parse the version output in a future-safe way.